 In solo form, it is a very lightweight watercraft (only 40 lbs in weight).
 The reason is its parts are made with minimal designs to avoid unnecessary clutter.
 Its solo length is 8’10’’ with a width of about 24.2”.
 Its stability in water is proven by the amount of weight it can handle in water, which is 220 lbs (100 kg.).
 Colors available: red.
-Read the full review of Apollo Solo.

 Apollo Tandem Modular Kayak Review

 To use it as a tandem you will have to add another piece –each comes with a seat and a foldable backrest.
 The tandem length is 12’9’’ and the width is 24.2″ and can handle 485 lbs carrying capacity.
 It’s also easy to handle and stable in water.
 In this mode it can be used for both recreation and fishing.
 Colors available: red.
-Read the full review of Apollo Tandem.

 This is a basic sit on top (Open cockpit) kayak that has proved to be perfect for beginners and intermediate users.
 Having been created with modular designs in mind, it offers amazing fun and versatility while guaranteeing stability and maneuverability in water.